engraving-challenges/main/1-goals-and-rules.md

 **IMPORTANT:** please make sure you read the [editing workflow](editing-workflow.md) document before starting work on the challenges (of course you should also read other instructions).
 You may also [drop us a line](README.md#contact) to let us know that you're participating.
 We're looking forward to hearing from you!

+Note: by participating in the Challenges, you agree to license your submission under [Creative Commons Attribution-NonCommercial-ShareAlike](http://creativecommons.org/licenses/by-nc-sa/4.0/deed.en_US) license.

 -------------------------------------------
 **_Scores of Beauty_ Engraving Challenges**